 The Indonesian government has developed a set of new customs regulations which took effect on August 1st, 2021.
-According to the new customs rules, all shippers should provide the Indonesian Tax ID Number (NPWP - Nomor Pokok Wajib Pajak) to their shipment carrier service, when importing to or exporting goods from Indonesia to the rest of the world.
+According to the new customs rules, all shippers should provide documentation of the Indonesian Tax ID Number (NPWP - Nomor Pokok Wajib Pajak) to their shipment carrier service, when importing to or exporting goods from Indonesia to the rest of the world.
 The identification number requirement varies from businesses to private individuals, and as such:

 a) Indonesian ID Number (NIK - Nomor Induk Kependudukan) for Indonesian Nationals

-c) Passport Number only for foreigners.
+b) Passport Number only for foreigners.

 DHL Express launched its first Yellow Boat delivery service between Batam and Singapore, providing a more dependable and efficient way of transporting products.
 The unique service is part of DHL's commitment to leverage several modes of transportation to reduce transit time for shipments between Batam and the rest of the globe, giving Batam clients a competitive advantage.

 To quote Ahmad Mohamad, the Senior Technical Advisor of DHL Express Indonesia, “We provide reliable and efficient express shipping services between Batam and Singapore and to the rest of the world.
-This is a dedicated DHL Express boat to ensure high level of reliability and quality service.”
+This is a dedicated DHL Express boat to ensure a high level of reliability and quality service.”

 This new Batam Yellow Boat has a 35-ton capacity and travels between Sekupang (Batam) and Brani Port (Singapore) two times a day and six days a week.
 The service enables shipments to reach the South Asia Hub in Singapore as well as the Central Asia Hub in Hong Kong's air network.
 What's more?
 The BTH-SIN-BTH Yellow Boat service also supports the economic growth of Batam and the Riau Islands.